mahimsafa/Web-Scraping-Demo/README.md

 # Web-Scraping-Demo
 This is just a demo of "Web Scraping" with Python.

+# Usage

+  `python3 scrapper.py visual` - To scrape visually with selenium <br>
+  `python3 scrapper.py headless` - To scrape in shell/commandline only with requests

 # How The Script Works

 * This script with will scrape https://blog.scrapinghub.com/ recursively.